On this page you will find information on the healthcare you're entitled to and how to get it, whether you're:

 Finding help in an emergency

-Call 112 if you have a serious or life-threatening emergency.
+Call 112 if you have a serious, life-threatening emergency.
 This number is free of charge and valid in all Spanish territories.

-Make sure you have comprehensive travel insurance if you're planning to visit Liechtenstein.
+Make sure you have comprehensive travel insurance if you're planning to visit Spain.

-Emergency medical care is provided to anyone requiring urgent attention.
-You can expect to be charged in full for any care provided without an EHIC.
+Medical care is given to anyone needing urgent attention.
+You can expect to be charged in full for any care you are given without an EHIC.

 Keep all receipts and any paperwork and make copies if necessary.
 You or your insurance company might need them to apply for any refund.
-Your EHIC gives you access to the necessary state-provided healthcare in Liechtenstein at a reduced cost, or sometimes for free if you're staying there temporarily.
+Your EHIC gives you access to the necessary state-provided healthcare in Spain at a reduced cost, or sometimes for free, if you're staying there temporarily.

-Make sure you're treated by a healthcare provider in the state system as you'll not be covered for private healthcare with an EHIC.
+Make sure you're treated by a healthcare provider in the state system.
+Your EHIC will not cover you for private healthcare.

 Pre-existing health conditions